Updated: Jan 4

 Overall what happened?
 On day 1 you exchanged 14,000 USD and on day 14 you got back 15,000 USD, so you made $1,000 profit in 2 weeks!
 Not a bad days work for the click of a button, eh?

-In order to learn how to trade forex, we must first understand what forex pair is, and how they work.
+In order to learn how to trade forex for making money, we must first understand what forex pair is, and how they work.
 They're a bit different from your traditional assets.

 How to learn trading forex: understanding forex pairs